billturner/billturner.github.io/_posts/2014/2014-02-28-whats-happened-to-textdrive.markdown

 tags:
 - hosting
 ---
+**Update March 31, 2014:** The March 14th date came and went without much happening.
+The servers seemed to still be up, thanks to Jacques.
+But then sometime in the last few days (maybe the 28th), the remaining servers finally went dark.
+Throughout all that time, before and after the 14th, there was **never** a notice from Dean Allen about the pending shutdown.
+There were only two ways you could have found out about the shutdown: 1) you tried to visit the forums and saw the announcement, or 2) you happened to see it mentioned on Twitter.

+Speaking of Twitter, there are now [loads of messages](https://twitter.com/search?q=textdrive&src=typd&f=realtime) from those just now finding out that their websites are gone and their email no longer works.

+Throughout all of this, [Jacques Marneweck](https://twitter.com/txdjm) has been a saint, and he's doing what he can to recover whatever data he can for those who hadn't migrated off in time (mainly because they had no idea).
+There's a quickly-growing list of folks hoping that their data can be recovered [over on the Kaizen Garden forums](http://discuss.kaizengarden.co/viewtopic.php?id=104).

+What a mess.

 **Update March 3, 2014:** Well, it looks like we have our answer.
 The [TextDrive home page](http://textdrive.com/) was wiped of any real content, and this message was posted to the [discuss.textdrive.com](http://discuss.textdrive.com/) domain (taking down the forums in the process):